Uberspace/manual/source/mail-filters.rst

 ManageSieve
 ###########

-Many E-Mail clients support the ManageSieve protocol to control and manage your Sieve filtering scripts.
-You can find a list of tools and plugins at `sieve.info <http://sieve.info/clients>`_.
+To create and manage scripts, you can use any tool speaking the *ManageSieve protocol*.
+Many E-Mail clients support the protocol, you can find a list of tools and plugins at `sieve.info <http://sieve.info/clients>`_.
 We plan to implement a rule editor in our :ref:`webmailer <mail-access>` soon.

-.. tip:: We recommend the `Sieve Script Editor <https://github.com/thsmi/sieve>`_ which has a GUI to drag and drop the rules and is available for many platforms.
+.. tip:: We recommend the `Sieve Script Editor <https://github.com/thsmi/sieve>`_ which has a GUI to drag and drop the rules and is available for many platforms and apps.

 Access
 ======

+If you need to provide access data you can use the following:

 +--------------------+----------------------------------------------+
 |Server              | :term:`your Hostname`                        |